Adult Education

 • women's ministries

 Women's Morning Meditation: A women’s weekly meditation group meeting Thursdays from 8:30-10:00 am in Hoffman Hall.
 Breakfast is a light potluck buffet.
 Meditation and prayer begins at 9:00 am.
 All women are invited.
-This group is currently meeting via Zoom.
+This group also meets via Zoom.
 Please contact the church office at at office@westwoodpres.org if you would like to join.

 Women's Retreat: Once a year, WPC holds a Women's RetreatThe weekend includes speaker-led general sessions, small group discussions, and opportunities for quiet meditation, walks, singing, crafts, and relaxation.